wix-incubator/wix-developers-example-apps/oauth-boilerplate/USERFLOW4TESTING.md

    ![place order](./images/place-order.png?raw=true)
 1. Wix sends an email to the customer:
    ![wix email sent](./images/wix-email-sent.png?raw=true)
-1. Your app sends an email message to the customer with an invoice including:
+1. Your app sends a message to the customer with an invoice including:
    Basic:
-     - subject line
+     - message text
      - site name
      - invoice number
      - purchase date